Available at No Charge

 The cloth face coverings recommended are not surgical masks or N-95 respirators.
 Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.

-A7.
-If you do feel ill or believe you have been exposed, please call your doctor first and/or use Telehealth services (see A4 above).
-As in any situation, if you believe you are experiencing a life threating emergency, please call 911 and describe your situation, or go to the nearest hospital/emergency room.
+A13.
+If you do feel ill or believe you have been exposed, please call your doctor first and/or use Telehealth services (see A3 above).
+As in any situation, if you believe you are experiencing a life threatening emergency, please call 911 and describe your situation, or go to the nearest hospital/emergency room.

-- COVID-19 screening visits: CCH is waiving out-of-pocket costs for medically necessary COVID-19 screening (including, but not limited to, co-pays, deductibles, or coinsurance) for hospital (including emergency department), urgent care visits, and provider office visits where the purpose of the visit is to be screened and/or tested for COVID-19.
+- COVID-19 screening visits: CCH will cover medically necessary COVID screening for hospital (including emergency department), urgent care, and provider office visits where the purpose of the visit is to be screened and/or tested for COVID-19.
+Please contact Customer Service for details on costs.

 - COVID-19 testing: CCH is waiving out-of-pocket costs (see above) for medically necessary COVID-19 FDA-approved testing.
 Only a health care provider or hospital can administer the test and send the sample to an approved lab for results.

 The Centers for Disease Control and Prevention (CDC) is closely monitoring COVID-19.
-Please refer the member to their website: https://www.cdc.gov/coronavirus/2019-ncov/index.html
+Please refer the member to their website.

 Health Organizations Resources